this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/readme.md

-One Paragraph of project description goes here

 1. README.md
     Your README.md should contain:
     a) A short description of the problem you are tackling, how technology can help, as well as the idea your team is proposing*
     c) The architecture of your proposed solution*
-    d) A hyperlink to your detailed solution* (Long description of your solution)
-    e) Project Roadmap/ Proposed timeline
     f) Getting started* (Step-by-step instructions to install the required software and how to run a demo of your solution)
-    g) Running the tests (Explanation and breakdown on how to run tests for the proposed solution)
+    g) Running the tests (Explanation and breakdown on how to run tests for the proposed solution) *Items marked with an asterisk are compulsory
-    h) Live demo (Link to an actual working demo/website)
-    i) What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc...)
-    *Items marked with an asterisk are compulsory

-## Challenge Statement

-Climate change is inevitable, with projected increase in temperatures leading to phenomena such as the Urban Heat Island effect.
-This leads to an environment and climate where it is increasingly physically challenging for First Responders to train and operate to maximum efficiency and performance.
-How might SCDF leverage wearables or other technologies to provide relief or enhancement in harsh operating conditions and maximise the safety, health and performance of First Responders during training and operations?